True Cost of Buying a Home in All 58 California Counties 2026 County-by-County Analysis: Mortgage, Taxes, Insurance & PMI

 Mortgage rate

-Freddie Mac Primary Mortgage Market Survey (PMMS), 30-year fixed-rate average for week of February 12, 2026: 6.09%.
+Freddie Mac Primary Mortgage Market Survey (PMMS), 30-year fixed-rate average for the week ending July 30, 2026: 6.66%.
 See today's rates.

 Conforming loan limits

-Federal Housing Finance Agency (FHFA) 2026 limits for California counties.
+Federal Housing Finance Agency (FHFA) 2026 county limits for California: $832,750 baseline, $1,249,125 ceiling, with seven counties at intermediate values.

 Income data